 Online shipping should be a seamless experience, from ordering through final delivery.
 Wherever you live, use the tools available to you, from the thousands of convenient pick-up locations offered through the UPS Access Point network to secure lobby delivery with Latch.

-Don't let porch pirates get their hands on your packages.
+Don't let box bandits get their hands on your packages.
 Sign up for UPS My Choice service today and take control over how, when, and where your packages get delivered.

 Sign up for email offers, insights, and industry news that can help improve your shipping.
 You can manage your preferences at any time.